Alectinib monotherapy [ALE1]

 - Documented agreement by the lung MDT that the radiological appearances are in keeping with locally advanced or metastatic NSCLC and there is an informative circulating free DNA test result confirming the presence of an activating anaplastic lymphoma kinase (ALK) rearrangement

-- The patient has not previously received any ALK inhibitor for the advanced NSCLC indication unless 1st line brigatinib or 1st line ceritinib or 1st line crizotinib has had to be stopped within 3 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression or the patient was treated with adjuvant alectinib and had disease progression more than 6 months after completing treatment with adjuvant alectinib.
-Please mark below which of the four scenarios applies to this patient:
+- patient has not previously received any ALK inhibitor for the advanced NSCLC indication unless 1st line treatment with lorlatinib, brigatinib, ceritinib or crizotinib has had to be stopped within 6 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression or the patient was treated with adjuvant alectinib and had disease progression more than 6 months after completing treatment with adjuvant alectinib.
+Please mark below which of the five scenarios applies to this patient:

 - the patient has never previously received an ALK inhibitor or

-- the patient has previously received brigatinib as 1st line ALK-targeted therapy and this has had to be stopped within 3 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression or
+- the patient has previously received lorlatinib as 1st line ALK-targeted therapy and this has had to be stopped within 6 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression or

-- the patient has previously received ceritinib as 1st line ALK-targeted therapy and this has had to be stopped within 3 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression or
+- the patient has previously received brigatinib as 1st line ALK-targeted therapy and this has had to be stopped within 6 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression or

-- the patient has previously received crizotinib as 1st line ALK-targeted therapy and this has had to be stopped within 3 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression.
+- the patient has previously received crizotinib or ceritinib as 1st line ALK-targeted therapy and this has had to be stopped within 6 months of its start solely as a consequence of dose-limiting toxicity and in the clear absence of disease progression or

 - the patient was previously treated with adjuvant alectinib and had disease progression more than 6 months after completing treatment with adjuvant alectinib